Israel–Malaysia relations: Jewish settlement in Malaysia

 The Jewish Cemetery at Zainal Abidin Street (previously Jalan Yahudi or "Jewish Street") in George Town, Malaysia is believed to be the oldest in Southeast Asia.
 Previously. there was a Jewish enclave in the island of Penang before the inhabitants gradually emigrated or died out.

 The first and only Jewish cemetery in Malaysia is known to have existed since 1805 in Penang.
 The first known Jew to have settled in Malaya was named Ezekiel Aaron Menasseh.
 During the Second World War, many Jews were relocated to Singapore.
 After the war, most Jews remained in Singapore or emigrated to Australia, the United States, or Israel.
 In 1963, only 20 Jewish families remained in Penang.
 The Jews stayed in Penang until the 1970s, when most of them emigrated to other countries.
 There are now 107 tombstones in the Jewish cemetery.
 In 2011, David Mordecai, the last known ethnic Jew on Penang Island, died.
-In 2013, the road next to the Jewish cemetery, known as "Jewish Road" (Jalan Yahudi in Malay), was renamed to Jalan Zainal Abidin.